Stephen de Vere is a cameraman and independent filmmaker specialising in nature and wildlife.

-His IMDB listing credits include a spell as a digital creature Animator for several high profile feature films but his main credits are for BBC wildlife television programmes and series, spanning 22 years:
+His IMDB listing includes a spell as a digital creature Animator on some of the Harry Potter feature films but his main credits are for BBC wildlife television programmes and series spanning 22 years:

-He believes in the power of storytelling to explain the importance of making connections with our surroundings.
-To that end Stephen makes personal and unique British wildlife films in the countryside where he lives, charting the lives of individual animals in great detail:
+Stephen believes in the power of storytelling to explain the importance of making connections with our surroundings.
+To that end he makes personal and unique British wildlife films in the countryside where he lives, charting the lives of individual animals in some detail:

-- Through the Garden Gate – A Diary of the English Countryside DVD was published in 2010 and has raised more than £3,000 for the Wildlife Trusts.
+- Through the Garden Gate – A Diary of the English Countryside was published in 2010 and has raised more than £3,000 for The Wildlife Trusts.

 - Return to the River – Diary of a Wildlife Cameraman is a feature length wildlife documentary, completed December 2015.

-- A third film is in development.
+- A third film about British nature is in production.
 Please join the Newsletter to follow its progress.